christianityorigins/website/books/_posts/2024-07-14-subversion.md

 religion makes it easier for a population to adapt.
 So, they just took one of the Bosphoran/Roman imperial cults of the time and infused a slave morality into it.

+Endnotes (Chapter 2)

+(a) Marcion of Sinope aka Markianos of Alexandria grew up in the Attis-Sabazios cult on Anatolia before traveling to Judea to study under rabbi Akiva and finally to Alexandria at the Alexandrian School.

+(b) Yohai is a nickname for yochai.
+The name Yochai means 'YHWAH is gracius' from the Hebrew word Yochanan sometimes transcribed as Johanan.
+Was he also Johanan the Alexandrian?
+This would place him in Alexandria at the same time as Markianos of Alexandria.